The One (Elton John album)

-The One is the twenty-third studio album by British recording artist Elton John, released on 22 June 1992.
+The One is the twenty-third studio album by British musician Elton John, released on 22 June 1992.
 It was recorded at Studio Guillaume Tell in Paris, produced by Chris Thomas and managed by John Reid.
 The album was dedicated to Vance Buck, and its cover artwork was designed by Gianni Versace.

-The One spent three consecutive weeks at No. 2 without reaching No. 1 in the UK, being kept off the top spot by the Lionel Richie compilation Back to Front.
-However, it was John's biggest-selling album in the US since 1976, and was certified 2× platinum in that country by the RIAA.
+The One spent three consecutive weeks at No. 2 without reaching No. 1 on the UK Albums Chart, being kept off the top spot by the Lionel Richie compilation Back to Front.
+It was John's biggest-selling album in the US since 1976, and was certified 2× platinum in that country by the RIAA.
 It is also John's only studio album to reach number one in Germany.

 Background

-Olle Romö collaborated with John and lyricist Bernie Taupin on one song, "Runaway Train", in which Eric Clapton sang a duet with John.
+Olle Romö collaborated with Elton John and lyricist Bernie Taupin on one song, "Runaway Train", in which Eric Clapton sang a duet with John.
 Pink Floyd's David Gilmour also made an appearance, playing guitar on "Understanding Women".
-John's long-standing drummer Nigel Olsson and female backing vocalist Kiki Dee (who had duetted with John on his hit single "Don't Go Breaking My Heart") and longtime guitarist Davey Johnstone provided backing vocals on a few songs.
+The Elton John Band's long-standing drummer Nigel Olsson and female backing vocalist Kiki Dee (who had duetted with John on his hit single "Don't Go Breaking My Heart") and longtime guitarist Davey Johnstone provided backing vocals on a few songs.

 The One was John's first album project since his rehabilitation from drug and alcohol addictions and bulimia in 1990.
-On the album, he returned to playing an acoustic piano (a Yamaha Disklavier) in place of the Roland RD-1000 digital piano that had featured heavily on the previous albums Reg Strikes Back (1988) and Sleeping with the Past (1989), although he did use the RD-1000 again during the tour for the album (as documented on Live In Barcelona) and on his later album Duets (1993).
+On the album, he returned to playing an acoustic piano (a Yamaha Disklavier) in place of the Roland RD-1000 digital piano that had featured heavily on the previous albums Reg Strikes Back (1988) and Sleeping with the Past (1989), although he did use the RD-1000 again during his The One Tour supporting the album (as documented on Live in Barcelona) and on his later album Duets (1993).